 An incoming undergraduate student has signed up to live in a residence hall on campus the fall semester.
 Prior to the student’s arrival, they pay their residence hall fee of $5,000.
 To record this transaction to the auxiliary fund and correct object codes, the IU employee processing the account activity would create the below entry.

 US GAAP is the combination of authoritative standards (requirements) and the commonly accepted ways of recording and reporting accounting information.
 US GAAP is issued by the Financial Accounting Standards Board (FASB), the organization responsible for establishing accounting and financial reporting standards for companies and nonprofit organizations in the United States.

-This section outlines requirements related to accounting terminology, as well as best practices (if applicable).
+This section outlines general requirements and best practices related to Accounting Fundamentals – Accounting Terminology.
 While not required, the best practices outlined below allows users to gain a better picture of the entity’s financial health and help identify potential issues on a more frequent basis.
-This allows organization to identify, errors, mistakes and pitfalls can be remedied quickly and prevent larger issues down the road.
+This allows organizations to identify errors, mistakes and pitfalls which can be remedied quickly and prevent larger issues in the future.

-- Review all the fundamental accounting terminology listed within the document and the accounting glossary to gain pertinent knowledge of accounting at IU.
-After reviewing, if users have questions, reach out to the campus office or the Accounting and Reporting Services Team at firstname.lastname@example.org.
+- Review all the Accounting Terminology standard listed within the document and the accounting Glossary to gain pertinent knowledge of accounting at IU.
+After reviewing, if users have questions, reach out to the campus office or the Accounting and Reporting Services team at firstname.lastname@example.org.